-Signs of insulinoma in a ferret are usually excessive sleeping and lethargy.
-A simply blood sugar test at the vet's office typically diagnoses this tumor of the pancreas and steroids are usually prescribed.
+Signs of insulinoma in a ferret are usually excessive sleeping, lethargy, slobbering or pawing at the roof of the mouth or dragging their hindlimb legs.
+A simple blood sugar test at the vet's office typically diagnoses this tumor of the pancreas and steroids are usually prescribed.
 Surgery is sometimes performed to remove part of the ferret's pancreas and may allow a ferret to no longer require medication and regulate their own glucose levels once again.
 Diet also plays a huge role in the success of managing a ferret with insulinoma since regular spikes in blood sugar from eating may stress the pancreas more, leading to poor disease management.

 Ferret Gastrointestinal Obstruction

 Ferrets are quite the mischievous critters and because of that they often get themselves into trouble when they consume objects that aren't meant to be eaten.
 Rubbery items are especially tempting to ferrets due to the squishy texture and chewing sometimes leads to swallowing.
 These foreign items can obstruct or block a ferret's gastrointestinal tract and if they aren't removed, they can be life-threatening.